Buffy the Vampire Slayer

-The series received critical and popular acclaim and usually reached between four and six million viewers on original airings.
-Although such ratings are lower than successful shows on the "big four" networks (ABC, CBS, NBC and Fox), they were a success for the relatively new and smaller WB Television Network.
-Despite the fact that Buffy the Vampire Slayer was almost entirely ignored by major award shows during its run, the series was nominated for the American Film Institute Award for Drama Series of the Year, Gellar was nominated for the Golden Globe Award for Best Actress – Television Series Drama for her performance in the show and the series was nominated five times for Television Critics Association Awards, winning once in 2003 for the Television Critics Association Heritage Award.
+The series received critical and popular acclaim, and is often listed among the greatest television series of all time.
+Original airings often reached four to six million viewers.
+Although lower than successful shows on the "big four" networks (ABC, CBS, NBC and Fox), these ratings were a success for the relatively new and smaller WB Television Network.
+Despite being mostly ignored in above-the-line categories by the Emmys, the series was nominated for the American Film Institute Award for Drama Series of the Year, Gellar was nominated for the Golden Globe Award for Best Actress – Television Series Drama for her performance in the show and the series was nominated five times for Television Critics Association Awards, winning in 2003 for the Television Critics Association Heritage Award.

 The success of Buffy has led to hundreds of tie-in products, including novels, comics and video games.
 The series has received attention in fandom (including fan films), parody, and academia, and has influenced the direction of other television series.
-Buffy is considered to be part of a wave of television series from the late 1990s and early 2000s that feature strong female characters, alongside Xena: Warrior Princess, La Femme Nikita, Dark Angel, and Alias.
+Buffy was part of a wave of television series from the late 1990s and early 2000s that featured strong female characters, alongside Charmed, Xena: Warrior Princess, La Femme Nikita, Dark Angel, and Alias.
 The series, as well as its spin-off series, Angel, and extensions thereof, have been collectively termed the "Buffyverse".
-A second spin-off of the series was being developed for television, with Monica Owusu-Breen as showrunner, before being shelved in 2022.